Medicine & Dental Surgery selection process

 To begin the application process, you can submit your application and supporting documents for the International Foundation Year in Health, Medical and Life Sciences in February.
 Your application will be assessed and you will receive a conditional offer if you meet the entry requirements.
 You will also be asked to select a second degree aim from this route; should you not be successful in gaining a place on Medicine or Dental Surgery, you will be able to progress to your second choice (providing you have met the grades for progression).

-From February, offers will be made to students, subject to meeting the English requirements and being on track with their predicted grades/school report.
+Offers will be made to students, subject to meeting the English requirements and being on track with their predicted grades/school report.
 Offers will be conditional upon taking the UCAT situational judgement test.

-- You can conditionally confirm your place subject to providing a qualified English test and meeting the entry requirements, providing a second-degree aim, providing highest qualification documentation and paying the deposit.
+- You can conditionally confirm your place subject to providing a qualified English test, meeting the entry requirements, providing a second-degree aim, providing highest qualification documentation and paying the deposit.

 - Once places on the course are full, we will operate a waiting list on a first-come-first-served basis.
 As students are able to conditionally confirm, we will fill any places that become free from the waiting list.

 The Academic team at the International Study Centre will conduct interviews with all applicants between March-August.
 Students who are not successful at this stage will be counselled on their options.

 The interview will cover:

 - Understanding of the subject